-I saw this very sad photo of an elephant that has been living almost entirely alone for all of her 35 years in cold Edmonton, Alberta, Canada, with little room to roam.
+Below is a link to a slideshow of photographs of an elephant that has been living almost entirely alone for all of her 35 years in cold Edmonton, Alberta, Canada, with little room to roam.
 The fight to get Lucy moved to a sanctuary has been going on for a long while.

 Lucy is a 35-year old female Asian elephant living alone at the Valley Zoo in Edmonton, Canada.